tedneward/Worldspine-DnD5e/Classes/Barbarian/index.md

 ```
 def level11(npc):
-    npc.traits.append("***Relentless Rage (Resets on short or long rest).*** If you drop to 0 hit points while you're raging and don't die outright, you can make a DC 10 Constitution saving throw.
+    npc.append(Feature("Relentless Rage", "If you drop to 0 hit points while you're raging and don't die outright, you can make a DC 10 Constitution saving throw.
 If you succeed, you drop to 1 hit point instead.
-Each time you use this feature after the first, the DC increases by 5.")
+Each time you use this feature after the first, the DC increases by 5.", "short rest") )
 ```

 ## Persistent Rage